wveducation/student-progress-explorer/src/results/5mathnobtf.md

 ---
-title: "Grade Grade 5 / Math / Numbers and Operations - Base Ten and Fractions"
+title: "Grade 5 / Math / Numbers and Operations - Base Ten and Fractions"
 subject: "math"
 grade: "5"
 area: "nobtf"
 next_steps:
-  - instructions: "With your student, compare two different numerical sequences, write the rule used to create each sequence, and explain any apparent relationships between the corresponding terms of sequences. "
-  - instructions: "With your student, solve real-world story problems using variables while your student asks questions.
-Is my strategy working?
-Is my strategy generalizable?
-Does my answer make sense? "
-  - instructions: "With your student, draw irregular polygons on graph paper.
-Discuss how to decompose the polygon into triangles to find the area.
-Create data sets for your student to display using box plots. "
+  - instructions: "With your student, find fraction models online to describe results for multiplying a whole number by a fraction; for example, multiply 3 by 3/4 by using 3 fraction models of 3/4."
+  - instructions: "With your student, use pictures to talk about fractions; for example, draw 8 flowers.
+Discuss that if the flowers are 2/3 of the set of flowers, then the entire set must have 12 flowers."
-  - instructions: "With your student, solve multi-step problems using different mathematical models and discuss the advantages of each model. ∙With your student, discuss complex problems that were solved incorrectly.
-Develop explanations for better solution paths."
+  - instructions: "With your student, create and solve addition and subtraction problems involving fractions with different denominators.
+Discuss different methods for finding a common denominator."
 ---